status-im/status-dev-cli/README.md

 Additional tools for DApps developers.
 These tools allows to speed up the process of developing DApps for Status.

-`status-dev-cli` is included in Status bundle, and all these commands can be executed directly from `status-react` directory.
-However, `status-dev-cli` is a standalone tool and you can install it without Status.

 ## Requirements

 1. adb (from Android SDK);